skemper/www.jhu-oose.com/toolbox/index.md

 ![IntelliJ IDEA](intellij-idea.png){:width="344"}
 </figure>

-**What it is.** An IDE allows you to edit source code, invoke the compiler, interact with the debugger, and so forth.
+**What is it.** An IDE allows you to edit source code, invoke the compiler, interact with the debugger, and so forth.

 **Our Choice.** IntelliJ IDEA is the modern industry standard for [Java](#programming-language-java), after it [*eclipsed*](https://www.eclipse.org) the competition.
 It makes it easier to use the other tools in the Toolbox, including [Git](#version-control-systemvcs-git), [JavaScript](#programming-language-javascript), [Markdown](#authoring-language-markdown), and [SQLite](#database-management-systemdbms-sqlite).
 Also, it’s the foundation of Android Studio.